 Apple is known for simplicity, and that starts the second you take your device out of the box.
-To set up a new iOS device, all you have to do is sign into iCloud and log into your Wi-Fi.
-But starting in iOS11, Apple thinks even that could be simpler.
+To set up a new iOS device, all you have to do is sign into iCloud and log into your WiFi.
+But starting in iOS11 and continuing in iOS 12 and above, Apple thinks even that could be simpler.

 - Free Up iPhone Storage with iOS 11 Tools, Recommendations, & iCloud